 We are staying in AirBNB’s for the majority of our trip and most only have showers.
 As you parents know, showering a baby is not fun: enter the inflatable bath tub!
 This bath tub packs flat and light, but allows safe and easy bath times for the entire trip no matter your accommodations.

 - Umbrella Stroller

 I searched high and low for an ultra light, yet non flimsy umbrella stroller and this one does the job.
 It is by far the cheapest travel stroller with good reviews that I’ve found.
-This is due to it’s lightweight and how easily it folds.
+Why is it so great?
+Because it’s lightweight and folds super easily.
 I have tested this stroller on cobblestones, sidewalks decimated by tree roots and grass.
 It has performed admirably on all terrains.
 I love that you can adjust the stroller to lean back so your baby can comfortably nap on the go.
 Only two complaints: The sun visor is not large enough.
 Remedy this by attaching a swaddle with binder clips to the front of the visor.
 Secondly the stroller vibrates a lot due to lack of shocks, but we expected this with an umbrella stroller.
 Overall, we are pleased with this purchase and the price!

 Money saving tip: Check the prices on Amazon for all the colors.
 Some colors are significantly cheaper than others.

 - Gate Check Bag